-The painted sign says, “Driftwood Paintings & Bakery”, with a crude arrow that promises both adventure and deliciousness.
+The painted sign says, “Driftwood Paintings and Bakery,” a crude arrow promising both adventure and deliciousness.
 We weave down the dusty streets in Eleuthera, avoiding the chickens in our path.
-I’ve already sussed out where to score eggs and when the fishermen would show up in the harbor selling that day’s catch.
+I’ve already sussed out where to score eggs and when the fishermen show up in the harbor selling that day’s catch.

 Winding our way down an unmarked path, we come across a building with people in the yard, some holding loaves of bread, others cramming doughnuts in their mouths.
-We enter the building to that most intoxicating aroma of combined yeast and flour and water and salt.
+We enter the building, immediately engulfed by an intoxicating aroma of combined yeast and flour and water and salt.

 “I’ll take the sourdough,” I tell the lady at the counter.
 She smiles, missing a front tooth.
-“Nah”, she counters.
+“Nah,” she counters.
 “That was made yesterday.
 It’s only good for chickens.”
 She hands me a loaf of whole wheat, still warm from the oven.
-We walk back home, cradling the loaf like a baby.
+We walk back home, cradling our prize like a baby.
 We toast thick slices, top them with grass-fed butter and a little sea salt.
-On the dock, feet dangling in the ocean, eating toast with a cold beer as the sun sinks into the ocean.
-The salt brings out the nuttiness of the crust and the sourness of the crumb, or the loaf’s insides.
+We sit on the dock, feet dangling in the ocean, eating toast with a cold beer as the sun sinks into the watery horizon.
+The salt brings out the nuttiness of the crust and the sourness of the crumb, the loaf’s insides.

 It remains one of the best meals of my life.

 The flavor and aroma of bread depends on what was happening during fermentation.
-For example, letting bread rise longer or shorter will affect the taste, as will humidity levels in the atmosphere.
+For example, letting bread rise longer or shorter affects the taste, as will humidity levels in the atmosphere.
 It is said that rising bread also absorbs the energy of the baker.
-Bahamian lore holds that, if tears fall into bread dough while it’s being made, that melancholy will transfer to anyone who eats it.
-But if the baker is singing and dancing, her joy will be transferred in the bread.
+Bahamian lore holds that if tears fall into bread dough while it’s being made, that melancholy is transferred to anyone who eats it.
+But if the baker is singing and dancing, it will be joy transferred instead.

 Since the Neolithic period, bread has represented the mystery of human birth and death.
 Osiris, the Egyptian God of the Underworld, is depicted handing out wheat spikes as a promise of rebirth.
 The ancient Greeks laid out the first loaf of bread made from the annual wheat harvest as an offering to the goddess Demeter to ensure a healthy crop the following year.
 Even the Gospel equates bread with God’s grace, as when Jesus feeds the multitudes and then uses grain during the Eucharist to represent the body of Christ.
 (Did you know that the Hebrew word Bethlehem means house of bread?)
 The Greek word sperm comes from an older Hebrew word zera, meaning wheat seed.
 Consider how sexualized are the current terms a bun in the oven or buns of steel.
 Bread is also a synonym for money.
 This foodstuff underlies our entire human story.